This page provides an overview of the vaccine administration process.

 Documentation and recording on National Immunisation Register

-- Standard 4 of the Immunisation Standards for Vaccinators outlines the minimum requirements for documentation; refer to the Immunisation Handbook 2017
+- Standard 4 of the Immunisation Standards for Vaccinators outlines the minimum requirements for documentation; refer to the current Immunisation Handbook

 - Your practice may have additional requirements